 The Bank makes an assessment of the objective of the business model in which a financial asset is held at a portfolio level because this best reflects the way the business is managed and information is provided to management.
-The following information is to be considered during the assessment:
+The information considered includes:

 - The stated policies and objectives for the portfolio and the operation of those policies in practice.
-This includes Management's strategy for earning contractual interest revenue, maintaining a particular interest rate profile, matching the duration of financial assets to the duration of liabilities that are funding those assets, or expected cash outflows, or realizing cash flows through the sale of assets. - How the performance of the portfolio is evaluated and reported to the Bank's management. - The risks that affect the performance of the business model (and the financial assets held within that business model) and how those risks are managed. - How managers of the business are compensated (e.g. whether compensation is based on the fair value of the assets managed or the contractual cash flows collected). - The frequency, volume and timing of financial assets sales in prior periods, the reasons for such sales and expectations about future sales activity.
+These include whether management's strategy focuses on earning contractual interest income, maintaining a particular interest rate profile, matching the duration of the financial assets to the duration of any related liabilities or expected cash outflows or realizing cash flows through the sale of the assets.

+- How the performance of the portfolio is evaluated and reported to the Bank's management.

+- The risks that affect the performance of the business model (and the financial assets held within that business model) and how those risks are managed.

+- How managers of the business are compensated (e.g. whether compensation is based on the fair value of the assets managed or the contractual cash flows collected).

+- The frequency, volume and timing of financial assets sales in prior periods, the reasons for such sales and expectations about future sales activity.

-Transfers of financial assets to third parties under transactions that do not meet the criteria for derecognition are not considered as sales for this purpose, and the Bank continues to recognize such assets.
+Transfers of financial assets to third parties under transactions that do not meet the derecognition criteria are not considered as sales for this purpose, and the Bank continues to recognize such assets.

-Financial assets that are held for trading or managed and whose performance is evaluated on a fair value basis are measured at FVTPL.
+Financial assets that are held for trading or are managed and whose performance is evaluated on a fair value basis are measured at FVTPL.